Denton-L/lavid-du/README.md

 Finally, to create a sentence based on all past data, use `@Lavid Du imitate @Lavid Du`.

+Alternately, instead of tagging, you can just use username like this: `@Lavid Du imitate lavid_du`.

 ## Dependencies

 * Python 3 (tested on 3.6.2)